mendechris/mendechris.github.io/essays/smart-vs-not.md

 The user is courteous and does a great job at explaining the desired outcome.
 The question is explicitly stated.
 Additionally, they include all of the data that is pulled so that readers do not have to complete the request themselves.
 The user also shows what they have tried and the outcome of their attempt.

 The user subsquently received two answers to their question and commented that one of the answers directly solved their problem.

-This question and subsequent answer highlights the good outcomes that can come from asking a smart question.
+This question highlights the good outcomes that can come from asking a smart question.

  [View question on StackOverflow](https://stackoverflow.com/questions/55253260/python-accessing-json-element)